ChristoPy/woovi-challenge/store/README.md

 # Lojja Store
 Lojja Store is the front-end component of the Lojja e-commerce project.
 It provides a user interface that allows users to browse products, add them to their cart, and purchase them using the PIX payment method.
+It also provides an admin interface for managing products and orders at `/admin`.

 ## Getting Started
 ### Prerequisites